geopmsession(1) – sample platform information over time

 Multiple signals may be specified by separating them with a newline.

-Signals may also be specified in a separate file using the -i option.
+Signals may be specified in a separate file using the -i option.

 Reading a set of signals and getting summary statistics